IsakMedia/Portfolio2024/readme.md

 any humor calculators out there. maybe i can run it on my page aswell. yeah ok maybe not, but id like to have some dynamic text content from an open api. hmm, dont know if i want it to be hidden or in the source-code just like an easter eggs. i do love easter eggs.
+ (update) i do not remember what i mean by this anymore. but i do like dynamic content. so i agree with myself there.

 ### what am i doing?